alexiusacademia/alexiusacademia.github.io/_posts/2019-06-28-easyplan-day22.md

 9:24pm
 I just implemented undo/redo on some of the functionalities of the application.
 One of the days this coming week, I will be publishing a post regarding the tutorial of implementing this feature since I cannot, for myself, find a solution with clear guides online at the time of this writing.

+Before I go to bed, these are the functions that I implemented the undo and redo:

+- Add Task
+- Delete Task
+- Move Task Up
+- Move Task Down